okteto/blog-proposals/automated-deployments-using-github-actions.md

 ## Step 3: Write Unit Tests For The Flask Application

 One important step within any continuous integration pipeline is to **Test** new commits made to the code source before a new release is pushed to the continuous deployment pipeline to avoid a regression.
+For this application, you will use Okteto to create a development deployment of this API where you can run live API tests agaisnt.
+Without Okteto, this would have been an expensive operation to perform as it will involve the use of a Mock Server such as [Postman Mock](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) to return mock responses.

-Execute the command below from your terminal to create a new [git branch](https://git-scm.com/docs/git-branch) where you would create unit tests for the flask API.
+To get started, execute the command below from your terminal to create a new [git branch](https://git-scm.com/docs/git-branch) where you would create unit tests for the flask API.

    ```console
         $ git checkout -b feat/ci-pipeline